Ngangk Yira Research Advisory Board

 She was Australian of the Year in 2003.
 In 2006 she was made a UNICEF Australia Ambassador.

 Adjunct Associate Professor

 CEO of WA Primary Health Alliance

 Learne Durrington is at heart a social worker who happens to be the CEO of WA Primary Health Alliance.
 She is known for saying ’if you keep doing the same thing you will get the same results’.
 This statement reflects how Learne leverages her role at WA Primary Health Alliance to improve outcomes for people and the community.
 She is guided by the principles of collective impact and a commitment to social justice.

 Learne has had a career in both government and not-for-profit sectors across health, mental health, child protection and social care.
 She is an Adjunct Associate Professor with a Master’s degree in Public Policy and Management and has a range of industry nominal.

-Nurse Co-Director for Child and Adolescent Health Service Community Health
+Executive Director of Nursing and Executive Lead for Child and Adolescent Services Community Health

-Terri Barrett has been a nurse and midwife for more than 30 years working in both the public and private sector across metropolitan and rural Western Australia.
+Terri Barrett is currently in the role of Executive Director of Nursing and Executive Lead for Child and Adolescent Services Community Health, joining the Service in 2018.
+She has been a nurse and midwife for more than 30 years working in both the public and private sector across metropolitan and rural Western Australia.